yiluheihei/microbiomeMarker/README.md

-discriminant analysis (LDA) effect size (LEfSe) (Segata et al. 2011), metagenomeSeq (Paulson et al. 2013); and some methods developed specifically for RNA-Seq data, such as DESeq2 (Love, Huber, and Anders 2014) and edgeR \[@{Robinson\_2009\], have been proposed for microbiome biomarker discovery.
+discriminant analysis (LDA) effect size (LEfSe) (Segata et al. 2011), metagenomeSeq (Paulson et al. 2013); and some methods developed specifically for RNA-Seq data, such as DESeq2 (Love, Huber, and Anders 2014) and edgeR (Robinson, McCarthy, and Smyth 2009), have been proposed for microbiome biomarker discovery.
 We usually use several methods for microbiome biomarker discovery and compare the results, which requires multiple tools developed in different programming, even in different OS.

 **microbiomeMarker** take the `phyloseq-class` object in package [phyloseq](https://github.com/joey711/phyloseq) as input, since